LatAm's MercadoLibre reaches 5 million clients in insurance business

 MercadoLibre reached the milestone in less than four years thanks to heavy investments in technology and a focus on users, Carlos Cernadas, head of Insurtech LatAm for the company, told Reuters.

-"Our main clients are low, mid-low income people, because there is where we found the most insurance needs," Cernadas said, adding that offering insurance via the company's marketplace has enabled improved access.
+"Our main clients are low, mid-low income people, because there is where we found the most insurance needs," Cernadas said, adding that offering insurance via the company's marketplace and Mercado Pago has enabled improved access.

 All across the region, Latin Americans lack access to insurance products and coverage, Cernadas said.